Translation Theory

 I should add the cultural association of words.
 In every language, each word has an “associative field of cultural meanings”.
 Those “associative fields” differ from language to language.
 So, even getting the verbal meaning correct means that you do not necessarily get the cultural associations right.
 In fact, it’s almost impossible to do so.
 It’s a fascinating world and one which I have explored in various academic articles.

-Otherwise, I’m a broken gramophone, needle stuck in a groove, repeating the same verses again and again.
+Alas, some days I’m a broken gramophone, needle stuck in a groove, repeating the same things again and again.
 Maybe one day I will get them right.
 And maybe I won’t.
-Better minds than mine have struggled with translating Spanish poetry into English poetry, and most have failed.
+Better minds than mine have struggled with translating Spanish (poetry) into English (poetry), and most have failed.
 Many, dismally.
 We won’t mention names.
 Sometimes the best translations are not translations at all, but poems that recreate the original in the target language.
-I am quite happy with my translation of the meaning – but how sad would any attempt to recreate the verse form be?
+I am quite happy with my translation of the meaning of Fray Luis de León’s poem – but how sad would be any attempt to transfer the verse form from Spanish to English?
 Five lines of seven and eleven syllables each – wow!
 Go for it.
 But remember – fools rush in where angels fear to tread.

 Never mind.
-Maybe tonight I’ll have another little chat with Fray Luis de León and see if his English is good enough to give me a few hints.
-I’ll let you know later if he does come to visit.
+Maybe tonight I’ll have another little chat with Fray Luis de León and Miguel de Cervantes, Quevedo too, if I am lucky.
+Maybe their English will be good enough to give me a few hints.
+I’ll let you know later if any one of them does come to visit.

 Butterflies